 During your years at Richmond, the University is committed to helping you grow academically and as an individual.
 It’s no wonder that the University of Richmond is ranked #10 in the nation for having the happiest students!

 Richmond knows that because every student is different, their path to a degree will be different too.
 At Richmond, you can expect to find a community ready to support you in every area you wish to explore!
 Now, let’s get started with the University of Richmond supplement essay!

 Note: Although we have listed three prompts below, remember that students should only choose one from the list; you do not need to respond to all three!

 Okay, how many college applications have asked you this question?
 Probably not many.
-Richmond wants to get to know you through something unique.
+Richmond wants to get to know you through something unique and personal.
 Colleges hear all kinds of responses about why students choose their major and their school, but that’s not the only way for them to get a sense of who you are.

-The best way to choose how you’d like to answer is to think about what you want Richmond to know most about you.
-Consider the questions below to help you come up with ideas about things you have done that may have been essential, or things you’d like to do that will be essential, to your community.
+The best way to choose how you’d like to answer is to think about what you want Richmond to know most about you, and what they may not already know through your application.
+Consider the questions below to help you start!

 Questions to consider

 - What is your background?